lucocozz/Argus/docs/en/guide/quickstart.md

 ## Next Steps

-Now that you've created a basic application with cargs, you can explore more advanced features:
+Now that you've created a basic application with argus, you can explore more advanced features:

 - [Basic Options](basic-options.md) - Learn more about different option types
 - [Subcommands](subcommands.md) - Create applications with subcommands like Git or Docker